pramod-bharti/pramod-bharti.github.io/_pages/semiconductorilife.md

 ### No excuse
 Sometimes you have to cross the barrier and Sometimes you have to tunnel through it.
 Either way you reach the destination.
 And sometimes you should break the barrier.

+### Tunelling
+Be like an electron.
+Despite all the scattering and barriers, it goes from source to destination.
+But sometimes when the barrier is too high instead of crossing it tunnels through it.